 I exercised less, but smarter.
 (And not till the point of exhaustion).

 I tuned into the mind-body connection.
 Meditation and mindfulness helped heal my soul.

 I gave myself the chance to REST.
 Even if it’s only a short walk in nature or reading a book before bed.

 Once I started listening to my body, it responded in the best way.
 It healed itself.
 I freed myself from the all-consuming obsession with food, and finally found balance.

 When you feed your body with goodness and love, it is so, so good to you in return.
 It’s the most empowering, amazing feeling.
 I feel I am incredibly rich in love, health and peace.

 I want you to feel the same way.
 I would love the opportunity to share my knowledge and experiences with you, so that you can not only feel incredible, but become a role model for those around you.

 The world of health, and nutrition is absolutely fascinating and is continuously evolving.
 I pledge to never stop learning throughout my career.
 As for my qualifications, I’ve finalised my completion of The Advanced Diploma of Nutritional Medicine, which I studied through one of the top integrative medicine colleges in Australia, the Australasian College of Natural Therapies.
 I am registered as a Clinical Nutritionist through one of the top CAM association The Australian Traditional Medicine Society.
 (This is a term used to regulate qualified nutritionists within their scope of practice, meaning you can be assured you’ll be provided with some of the best practitioners that Complementary and Alternative Medicine Industry has to offer).

-By the end of 2018, I will have also completed The Bachelor of Health Science (Nutrition).
+Through 2018-2019, I will be completing The Bachelor of Health Science (Nutrition).
 I have chosen to continue my education to better position myself as a professional practitioner within my industry.
 So you can rest assure you are being treated by a professional and knowledgable practitioner who abides by industry regulations.